flash62au/EngineDriver_Home/docs/operation/interface.rst

 Accessed from any of the main screens via :menuselection:`Menu --> Preferences`.

-This screen allows you to personalise  **Engine Driver** for how you want it to use it.
+This screen allows you to personalise  |ed| for how you want it to use it.

 .. note::
    :class: note-ed-hidden-title